OtherRealms/Shot-Manager-Guide/source/index.rst

  The following properties cannot be deleted:

-* **Shot Name**, A unique name for your shot, this will also be an output subdirectory and filename for the shot.(Best practice is to avoid spaces)
+* **Shot Name**, A unique name for your Shot, this will also be an output subdirectory and filename for the Shot.(Best practice is to avoid spaces)

-* **Suffix** Add a suffix to the shot's display name and output filename.
+* **Suffix** Add a suffix to the Shot's display name and output filename.
-* **Primary Layer**, select a View Layer that will become activated when selecting the shot if 'Switch to Primary' is enabled in settings.
+* **Primary Layer**, select a View Layer that will become activated when selecting the Shot if 'Switch to Primary' is enabled in settings.
 Also used as a default render layer if 'Unpinned default' is set to 'Primary Only' (View layer tab).
 * **Still Image**, Still frame mode
-* **Frame Handles**, extra frames before and after the shot's frame range.
+* **Frame Handles**, extra frames before and after the Shot's frame range.
 * **Start**, Start frame.
 * **End**, End frame.
-* **Notes**, for shot descriptions.
+* **Notes**, for Shot descriptions.

  Shot Properties can be added and managed in the Default Shot Properties.
 See :ref:`'Default Shot' and Inheritance`